buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcShapeRepresentation.md

 Annotation2D | points, curves (2 or 3 dimensional), hatches and text (2 dimensional)
-SurfaceModel | face based and shell based surface model(s), or tessellated surface model(s) Tessellation | Tessellated surface representation(s) only SolidModel | including swept solid, Boolean results and Brep bodies; more specific types are:
+SurfaceModel | face based and shell based surface model(s), or tessellated surface model(s) Tessellation | Tessellated surface representation(s) only Segment | partial geometry of curves that shall not be rendered sparately from the main curve SolidModel | including swept solid, Boolean results and Brep bodies; more specific types are:
 SweptSolid | swept area solids, by extrusion and revolution, excluding tapered sweeps AdvancedSweptSolid | swept area solids created by sweeping a profile along a directrix, and tapered sweeps